vaugerbird/sstv-backpack/README.md

         * 4 - M3 brass het set inserts
         * 4 - M3 x 6mm screws (preferably hex head)
         * 4 - M2 x 4mm screws
+        * 1 - Radio cable (I just cut the end off of a cheap Baofeng speaker-mic, it was cheaper than using an unterminated cable.)

 5. After you have the hardware assembled, the next thing to do is upload the code!